 Your business budget should guide you in setting up your resources to execute on that vision.
 It ensures that the things you need – personnel, investments, equipment, and so forth – are available to get you to wherever you plan on going.

 It’s easy to get caught up during the budget process in ensuring that money is allocated for operations and smaller projects that don’t feed into the larger plan.
 It’s also easy to set a plan in place that tries to do everything at once and falls short because of lack of resources.
-Ensuring these two are aligned is how an organization achieves its vision.
+Strategic planning and budgeting helps ensure that these two are aligned and is how an organization achieves its vision.

 Setting Your Budget to Support Your Corporate Strategy